Pranali02-hub/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
-This project explores sales and customer behavior using a Power BI dashboard, built without any coding.
-It focuses on uncovering actionable insights through visual analysis of sales data, customer segments, and churn probability.
+#PROJECT ON SALES AND CUSTOMER INSIGHTS

+##Project-Objective
+  The objective of this project is to analyze sales and customer behavior data using Power BI to uncover key insights such as regional performance, product category trends, customer churn risk, and average order      values—enabling data-driven decision-making without the need for coding.

+##